 Key Takeaways: Due to the impact of Hurricane Maria, rental receipts in FY19 are impacted to the extent certain properties remain unmarketable or are in less than 100% usable condition, resulting in rent-related concessions.
-PRIDCO continues to make needed Maria-related repairs and maintenance and received \$2.6M of insurance related receipts during March, leaving approximately \$20.4M in outstanding insurance claims.
+PRIDCO continues its maintenance and Maria-related repairs, and received \$2.6M of insurance-related receipts during March, leaving approximately \$20.4M in outstanding insurance claims.
 However, the timing of these inflows are uncertain which may impact liquidity as PRIDCO continues to incur disaster-related expenses.
-Due to this and taking into account PayGo obligations, PRIDCO continues to forecast a cash deficit for FY19, not including trustee debt service obligations.
-In the month of November, PRIDCO set aside funding for trustee debt reserve of \$9.1M.
+Due to this, PayGo obligations, and the segregated fund for trustee debt reserve, PRIDCO continues to forecast a cash deficit for FY19.
+In the month of November 2018, PRIDCO set aside funding for trustee debt reserve of \$9.1M.